 Crabgrass is a grassy weed that’s tough to kill with most combination herbicides.
 In fact, some post-emergent herbicides can damage your lawn while acting on crabgrass.
 So, what’s the best crabgrass killer for lawns that probably won’t kill grass?

 The best crabgrass killer for lawns is Tenacity Turf Herbicide.
-It is a safe selective systemic herbicide that won’t kill lawn grasses such as KBG, perennial ryegrass, tall fescues, and centipede grass.
+It is a safe, selective herbicide that won’t kill lawn grasses like KBG, perennial ryegrass, tall fescues, and centipede grass.
 Tenacity can be applied at seeding or on established lawns.
-Do not apply it on paspalum, kikuyu grass, and bermudagrass.
+Do not apply it on paspalum, kikuyu grass, and bermudagrass lawns.

 Below is a review of the best crabgrass killers (post-emergent herbicides) for lawns with different turfgrasses to help you find a great grassy weed killer that won’t harm your lawn.